Full name Scott George Borthwick

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Scott Borthwick is that rarest of commodities - an English legspinner.
+Scott Borthwick is that rarest of commodities - an English legspinner, albeit a legspinner whose batting has increasingly become the dominant facet of his game.
 There is a romance to the art which is liable to leave England selectors swooning so appropriately enough there was an unreal element to Borthwick's Test debut against Australia in the final Test at Sydney as they lurched towards a 5-0 defeat in the 2013/14 Ashes series.

 Borthwick's addition to England's squad came shortly before Christmas when Graeme Swann, troubled by an elbow complaint, abruptly announced his international requirement, looked around at a lack of obvious pretenders to his crown and pronounced that it was time for the likes of Borthwick to take their chance.